How to do pelvic floor exercises after hysterectomy?

 A hysterectomy can increase your risk of weakened pelvic floor muscles and prolapse.
 Why does this happen?

-2. It is not rare for tissue and nerve damage to happen when they separate these muscles during the procedure.
+- It is not uncommon for tissue and nerve damage to occur when these muscles are separated during the procedure.

-3. A space is created by removing the uterus and cervix, which the other pelvic organs can sag into.
+- A space is created by removing the uterus and cervix, into which the other pelvic organs can sag.

 And what happens when pelvic floor muscles weaken?
 When these muscles lose their strength, you may experience problems associated with bowel or bladder function.

 For one, you may get a prolapse when one or more organs drop from their normal position or press on another organ.
-This can happen when the bladder descends from its normal position and pushes against the urethra.
-As a result, you may experience stress urinary incontinence, and specific activities like coughing, running, or sneezing make you lose urine unintentionally
+This can occur when the bladder descends from its normal position and compresses the urethra.
+As a result, you may experience stress urinary incontinence, and specific activities like coughing, running, or sneezing make youlose urine unintentionally.ย

 How soon can one start pelvic floor exercises after hysterectomy?